 The USKids Ladylight clubs are high quality entry level ladies golf clubs, specifically designed for ladies or teen girls that are approx. 62" to 66" tall or ages 12 and up.
 They are 10% lighter than regular adult clubs and are made with a light weight graphite shaft with a ladies flex.

 The 8 club set includes a driver, 3 wood, hybrid, 6 iron, 8 iron, PW, SW and Putter.
 They are very competitively priced at less than $400 for an 8 club set and a bag.
-These can be purchased through Worldwide Golf Shops or through the USKids website.
+These can be purchased at the USKids website.
 This is a great starter set for teenage or taller girls and are available for both left handed juniors as well as right handed.

 The Cobra King Junior set is a 10 club set and includes a Driver, 3 Wood, Hybrid 6/7/8/9 irons, PW, SW and Putter.
 The KING JR clubs feature Cobra's adult club technologies, materials and construction.
 Cobra markets these as for "ages 13 to 15", however, the length of the clubs is suitable for girls in the height range of 60 to 66 inches, so more likely for girls slightly younger than 14 or 15 years old.
 Based on standard height charts for girls in the USA these are suitable for girls approx. ages 11 to 13 years old.

 Buyer feedback on these clubs is generally excellent.
 We found these on Amazon for less than $400 which is over $100 cheaper than the Cobra site plus free shipping on Amazon Prime.